 1. Commit to Making Changes in Your Life Towards Self-Improvement

 This may sound cliché but nobody can make you grow except yourself.
 Your parents won’t be able to do it.
-Neither will your partner. tally up to you to decide that you want to become a better mother, wife, daughter, employee, student, or boss.
+Neither will your partner.
+It is totally up to you to decide that you want to become a better mother, wife, daughter, employee, student, or boss.

 Any change that is motivated by an external force, such as a boss or a teacher might not take permanently.